axelJacquet/scripts-sources/README.md

 # Nodejs deployment

-Dedicated nodejs/nginx server into docker container ultra slim for building source code and deploying projects.
+Dedicated nodejs/nginx server into docker container ultra slim for building source code and deploying nodesjs projects.
 Secured with built-in platform SSL.
 Runners are automatically scaled vertically, horizontal scaling is available in a click.

 ## Installation Process